 There are different ways to acquire a PhD position at the Faculty of Law.

-The Faculty offers scholarships for a period of four years to obtain a PhD in Law.
-In spring 2019 a call for applications will be organized.
+The Faculty offers funding for a period of four years to obtain a PhD in Law.
+In spring 2023 a call for applications will be organized.
 Candidates must have obtained a Masters degree, preferably a two year research Master or an equivalent of that.
 They have a strong scientific interest, and good research skills.

 Selection criteria are the quality of the candidate, the quality of the research proposal and the degree to which the proposed research can be supervised by the scientific staff of the faculty.